jingxiang-li/Machine-Learning/HW1/src/README.txt

     scipy 0.16.0
     matplotlib 1.4.3 (optional, only for 'plot_naivebayes_logreg.py')

-To run the scripts, use the following commands in the terminal
-    ./Fisher /path/to/dataset.csv crossval
-    ./SqClass /path/to/dataset.csv crossval
-    ./naiveBayesGaussian /path/to/dataset.csv num_splits
-    ./logisticRegression /path/to/dataset.csv num_splits

 Requirements for the dataset:
     1. Must be in .csv format
     2. Header is not allowed in the dataset